ufo-github/ponyfoo/README.md

   - flash intro DAY!

 - css more like existing
-- views that respond with json e.g 404, should prob use a taunus method?
 - revisit authentication
 - comment system
 - migration script

 POST-redeploy
+- views that respond with json e.g 404, should prob use a taunus method?
 - use estimate
 - latest posts sidebar
+  - add a button to '/articles/archive', listing just headlines and dates, for all articles.

 - iframes (just for articles, not in comments)
 - running twitter for links on articles
 - add search input box